percona/k8spg-docs/docs/backups.md

 Point-in-time recovery functionality allows users to revert the database back to a state before an unwanted change had occurred.

+!!! note

+    For this feature to work, the Operator initiates a full backup immediately after the cluster creation, to use it as a basis for point-in-time recovery when needed.
+Because this backup has a technical purpose, it is not listed in the output of the `kubectl get pg-backup` command.

 You can set up a point-in-time recovery using the normal restore command of pgBackRest with few additional `spec.options` fields in `deploy/restore.yaml`: